News & Analysis

 • james-thorne.jpg

-James Thorne is a Seattle-based senior editor covering venture capital at PitchBook.
+James Thorne is a Seattle-based managing editor overseeing PitchBook’s venture capital coverage and data journalism initiatives.
 He previously reported for GeekWire, Reuters, CNBC and Source Media.
 A native of Colorado, James graduated from Boston College and received his master’s degree in business journalism from New York University.

 Join the more than 1.5 million industry professionals who get our daily newsletter!